AlexSchuy/2020-08-27-usatlas-recast-tutorial/_episodes/08-skimming-reformatting.md

 {: .source}

 > ## Providing files to yadage
-> Since we have a signal DAOD file for yadage to process, we'll need a way to tell the yadage-run command where to look for the DOAD file.
+> Since we have a signal DAOD file for yadage to process, we'll need a way to tell the yadage-run command where to look for the DAOD file.
 This functionality is provided by the `-d initdir=` option.
 For example, if the file to input is named `inputfile.txt`, and it's located in the directory `inputdata` syntax for passing it to yadage-run as the variable inputfile would be:
 >
 > ~~~
 > yadage-run workdir workflow.yml -p inputfile=inputfile.txt -d initdir=$PWD/inputdata